 1 batch Curried Garbanzo Filling (see below), heated

-1 batch Coconut Curry Sauce (see below), heated
+1 batch Coconut ONION Sauce (see below), heated

 ¼ cup (125gm) grated coconut

 1. Combine the dry ingredients in a bowl, slowly adding the almond milk and water, whisking until smooth.

 2. Heat a nonstick skillet over medium heat.
 Spray your pan with a thin layer of cooking spray, if needed.